Jeff Hart (golfer)

 Jeffrey Robert Hart (born May 5, 1960) is an American professional golfer.
 He has played on the PGA Tour, Nationwide Tour, and Champions Tour.

+Career

-Hart was born in Pomona, California.
+In 1960, Hart was born in Pomona, California.
 He played college golf at the University of Southern California where he was a two-time All-American.

-Hart played on the PGA Tour (1985, 1989–90, 1996–97, 2001, 2005) and Nationwide Tour (1992–93, 1995, 2000, 2002–04, 2006) over a 20-year span.
+Hart played on the PGA Tour for seven seasons: 1985, 1989–90, 1996–97, 2001, 2005.
+He also played on the PGA Tour's developmental tour for several seasons in the interim.
 His best finish on the PGA Tour was T-4 at the 1988 Deposit Guaranty Golf Classic.
 On the Nationwide Tour, he won once, at the 2000 Buy.com Steamtown Classic.
-He played in the PGA Tour Qualifying Tournament a record 16 times.
+He played on the PGA Tour Qualifying Tournament a record 16 times.

 After turning 50, he played on the Champions Tour, earning his full card at the 2011 Qualifying School.
 His best finish is a T-3 at the 2015 Regions Tradition.

+Awards and honors

-Hart is a life member of the Southern California section of the PGA.
+Hart is a life member of the Southern California section of the PGA of America.